-1. The establishment of an adequate information system to support IMAP implementation is a key priority for UN Environment/MAP in line with the MAP Mid Term Strategy 2016-2021 (Decision IG.22/1) and the 2016-2017 MAP Programme of Work (Decision IG.22/20), as well as with the Integrated Monitoring and Assessment Programme of the Mediterranean Sea and Coast and Related Assessment Criteria (Decision IG 22/7).

-2. In line with the above, the focus of the work of INFO/RAC has been to undertake a Mediterranean specific assessment (user need analysis) on how to further develop the UN Environment/MAP InfoMAP platform in line with other regional data-management platforms/reporting obligations, with inter-operability and capable data-management system.

-3. INFO/RAC, in full compliance with the needs of MAP system, and for the implementation of Integrated Monitoring and Assessment Programme of the Mediterranean Sea and Coast and Related Assessment Criteria (IMAP) is aiming to provide a technology platform for the management of information from all datasets related to marine ecosystem investigations under its mandate.

-4. The platform should allow:

-- comply with the information requirements in the light of the obligations laid down in the Barcelona Convention; - evaluate, define and monitor decision-making strategies through achieving the goal of appropriateness and usability of the data.

-5. In order to achieve the above, with the support of the Ecap-MEDII project, the creation of the PIS (Pilot Information System), including the integrated communication infrastructure, is of particular importance.
-PIS will have to collect and integrate data from different sources.

-6. The following document provides information, quantitative and qualitative data to characterize both the current operational situation for the proper framing of the functional aspects required for the new PIS as a tool capable of managing the overall information and to characterize the technological and functional aspects considered critical and essential to which the executive project will have to adhere.

-2. Background
+- 1. The establishment of an adequate information system to support IMAP implementation is a key priority for UN Environment/MAP and the EU funded EcAp-Med II project. - 2.
+The focus of the work of INFO/RAC is to undertake a Mediterranean specific assessment (user need analysis) on how to further develop the UN Environment/MAP InfoMAP platform in line with other regional data-management platforms/reporting obligations, with inter-operability and capable data-management system. - 3.
+INFO/RAC, in full compliance with the needs of MAP system, and for the implementation of Integrated Monitoring and Assessment Programme of the Mediterranean Sea and Coast and Related Assessment Criteria (IMAP) is going to provide a web software platform for data and information management of all datasets related to marine ecosystem monitoring and assessment under its mandate. - 4.
+The platform should allow: - comply with the information requirements in the light of the obligations laid down in the Barcelona Convention: - evaluate, define and monitor decision-making strategies through achieving the goal of adequacy and usability of the data. - 5.
+Within the framework of this project, the creation of the IMAP Pilot Info System, including the integrated communication infrastructure, is of particular importance.
+The system will collect and integrate data from different sources and data providers and provide information to different target user groups. - 6.
+The following document provides information to characterize both the current operational situation for the proper framing of the functional aspects required for the IMAP Pilot Info System as a data and information management tool and to characterize the technological and functional aspects considered critical and essential for the executive project in order to be properly implemented.

+2.Background
-7. The 19th Meeting of Contracting Parties (COP 19), held in February 2016, adopted the Integrated Monitoring and Assessment Programme (IMAP) of the Mediterranean Sea and Coast and Related Assessment Criteria (Decision IG.
-22/7), with a list of regionally agreed good environmental status descriptions, common indicators and targets, with principles and clear timeline for its implementation.

-8. IMAP, through Decision IG.22/7 lays down the principles for an integrated monitoring, which will, for the first time, monitor biodiversity and non-indigenous species, pollution and marine litter, coast and hydrography in an integrated manner.
+- 7. The 19th Meeting of Contracting Parties (COP 19), held in February 2016, adopted the Integrated Monitoring and Assessment Programme (IMAP) of the Mediterranean Sea and Coast and Related Assessment Criteria (Decision IG.
+22/7), with a list of regionally agreed good environmental status descriptions, common indicators and targets, with principles and clear timeline for its implementation. - 8.
+IMAP, through Decision IG.22/7 lays down the principles for an integrated monitoring, which will, for the first time, monitor biodiversity and non-indigenous species, pollution and marine litter, coast and hydrography in an integrated manner.
 As such, IMAP aims to facilitate the implementation of article 12 of the Barcelona Convention and several other monitoring related provisions under different Protocols with the main objective to assess GES.
 Its backbone are the 11 Ecological Objectives and their 27 common indicators as presented in Decision IG.
 22/7.